The biholomorphic invariance of essential normality on bounded symmetric domains: The case on the Wallach set

 \section{The case on the Wallach set}

-In the previous section we consider the $p$-essential normality of Hilbert modules in the context of weighted Bergman space on irreducible bounded symmetric domains.
-However, as mentioned in the end of Section 2, on the irreducible bounded symmetric domain, the weighted Bergman spaces is a fraction of the reproducing kernel Hilbert holomorphic function spaces corresponding to the continuous part of the Wallach set.
-In this section, we will consider that the biholomorphic invariance of $p$-essential normality of Hilbert modules on the more general holomorphic function space determined by the Wallach set.
+In the preceding section, we consider the $p$-essential normality of weighted Bergman modules on bounded symmetric domains.
+However, as mentioned at the end of Section 2, the weighted Bergman spaces are special cases of the reproducing kernel Hilbert holomorphic function spaces corresponding to the continuous part of the Wallach set.
+In this section, we will consider the biholomorphic invariance of $p$-essential normality of Hilbert modules on the more general holomorphic function space determined by the Wallach set.